mrbusche/backseatfan.com/_posts/2010-06-11-mountain-west-conference-adds-boise-state.md

   <blockquote>
     <p>
-      &#8220;We are pleased and excited to welcome Boise State University to the Mountain West Conference,&#8221; said Commissioner Craig Thompson. &#8220;Since our inception just 11 short years ago, the Mountain West has experienced tremendous success, and the addition of Boise State will further enhance that strength.
-The MWC continues to strategize regarding potential membership scenarios and bringing Boise State into the Conference is an important part of that evolution.&#8221;
+      "We are pleased and excited to welcome Boise State University to the Mountain West Conference," said Commissioner Craig Thompson.
+"Since our inception just 11 short years ago, the Mountain West has experienced tremendous success, and the addition of Boise State will further enhance that strength.
+The MWC continues to strategize regarding potential membership scenarios and bringing Boise State into the Conference is an important part of that evolution."
     </p>

     <p>
-      &#8220;The invitation to join the Mountain West Conference reflects the excellence that Boise State University has demonstrated academically and athletically,&#8221; said Boise State President Robert Kustra. &#8220;It will be a privilege to compete and partner with such a successful group of member institutions.
-This move is in the best interests of Boise State's future, and the university is excited to be part of one of the nation's most outstanding conferences.&#8221;
+      "The invitation to join the Mountain West Conference reflects the excellence that Boise State University has demonstrated academically and athletically," said Boise State President Robert Kustra.
+"It will be a privilege to compete and partner with such a successful group of member institutions.
+This move is in the best interests of Boise State's future, and the university is excited to be part of one of the nation's most outstanding conferences."
     </p>
   </blockquote>

   <p>
     The BSC can no longer hide behind the two mid major teams of college football.
 They can't have another Fiesta Bowl where it is Boise State vs TCU.
-This is good for the Mountain West, and well&#8230; The WAC will be irrelevant from here on out.
+This is good for the Mountain West, and well?
+The WAC will be irrelevant from here on out.
 If 16 super team conferences is the new thing, they will probably combine with Big 12, and MWC.
   </p>

   <p>